Author: Dr. Tyler Graham, DC

 What is the most common cause of hip pain?

-How do I tell hip pain from sciatica?
+How do I tell hip pain vs sciatica vs low back pain?

 Should I keep walking if my hip hurts?